reijjo/props/README.md

 #### Do this stuff in the **./server** folder:

 - Run the server with 'hot reload' -> `cargo watch -x fmt -x run`
-- `fmt` is kind of a linter that cleans your code on every load
+- `fmt` is a code formatter that cleans your code on every load

 ### Python